QuantV2X: A Fully Quantized Multi-Agent System for Cooperative Perception: Experiments

 \subsubsection{System-level Performance Evaluations}

-\textbf{Evaluation Setting.} To simulate the impact of system-level latency under realistic conditions, we follow the protocols in~\citep{v2xvitv2, v2x_communication, xu2022v2x, v2x_communication2}.
-The total system latency is defined as $T_{\text{sys}} = T_{\text{local}} + T_{\text{comm}} + T_{\text{fus}}$, where $T_{\text{local}}$ and $T_{\text{fus}}$ are obtained from Fig.~\ref{fig:latency} and $T_{\text{comm}}$ is calculated according to the transmission delay formula established by previous protocols~\citep{v2xvitv2, v2x_communication, xu2022v2x, v2x_communication2}.
-The communication latency is calculated as $T_{\text{comm}} = f_s/v + \mathcal{U}(0, 200)$, whereas $f_s$ is the feature size and $v$ denotes the transmission rate (which is set to 27 Mbps according to~\citep{v2x_communication2, xu2022v2x}) and $\mathcal{U}$ denotes the system-wise asynchronous delay following a uniform distribution between 0 and 200 ms. All experiments are conducted on the V2X-Real dataset to remain consistent with the measurements in Section~\ref{sec:system-level-latency-measurement}.
+\textbf{Evaluation Setting.} To simulate the impact of system-level latency under realistic conditions, we follow the protocols in~\cite{v2xvitv2, v2x_communication, xu2022v2x, v2x_communication2}.
+The total system latency is defined as $T_{\text{sys}} = T_{\text{local}} + T_{\text{comm}} + T_{\text{fus}}$, where $T_{\text{local}}$ and $T_{\text{fus}}$ are obtained from Fig.~\ref{fig:latency} and $T_{\text{comm}}$ is calculated according to the transmission delay formula established by previous protocols~\cite{v2xvitv2, v2x_communication, xu2022v2x, v2x_communication2}.
+The communication latency is calculated as $T_{\text{comm}} = f_s/v + \mathcal{U}(0, 200)$, whereas $f_s$ is the feature size and $v$ denotes the transmission rate (which is set to 27 Mbps according to~\cite{v2x_communication2, xu2022v2x}) and $\mathcal{U}$ denotes the system-wise asynchronous delay following a uniform distribution between 0 and 200 ms. All experiments are conducted on the V2X-Real dataset to remain consistent with the measurements in Section~\ref{sec:system-level-latency-measurement}.

-\textbf{System-level experimental results.} We compare the system-level performance of full-precision systems, Where2Comm~\citep{Where2comm:22}, CodeFilling~\citep{CodeFilling}, and QuantV2X.
+\textbf{System-level experimental results.} We compare the system-level performance of full-precision systems, Where2Comm~\cite{Where2comm:22}, CodeFilling~\cite{CodeFilling}, and QuantV2X.
 Notably, both full-precision systems and Where2Comm are affected by latency at both the model and communication levels, whereas CodeFilling is more heavily impacted by model-level inefficiency.
 Table~\ref{tab:system_perf_agents} presents that our method consistently outperforms the full-precision system due to the significant system-level latency reduction.
-Furthermore, the comparison with CodeFilling \citep{CodeFilling} emphasizes the critical role of reducing inference latency to the whole multi-agent system.
+Furthermore, the comparison with CodeFilling \cite{CodeFilling} emphasizes the critical role of reducing inference latency to the whole multi-agent system.
+These results demonstrate that in dynamic scenarios, the \textit{information timeliness} advantage brought by low latency is sufficient to compensate for and even surpass the minor accuracy loss introduced by quantization, underscoring the importance of system-level optimization.
+Additional real-world experiments on ROS-based V2X-ReaLO platform~\cite{v2xrealo} is presented in Appendix~\ref{sec:appendix_v2xrealo_exp}.

+\textbf{Decomposition analysis of system-level latency and performance.} To rigorously disentangle the impact of model-level and communication-level inefficiencies on system performance, we conduct a component-wise decomposition analysis as shown in Fig.~\ref{fig:system_decomposition}.
+We decouple the total system-level latency into computation latency ($T_{\text{comp}} = T_{\text{local}} + T_{\text{fus}}$) and communication latency ($T_{\text{comm}}$) and study their corresponding impacts on final system-level performance: